You Do Not Have To Be Rich To Travel The World!

 I am using up all the stuff we have already, that goes for every scrap of food in the pantry, clothes long buried in the back of the wardrobe and toiletries we’d forgotten that we had.
 It’s amazing what you find when you start clearing out cupboards.
 I haven’t bought any clothes for myself in almost a year now, I never thought I’d say that.

 Many things surplus to need have been sold and we still have more to sell.

-I do a bit of facepainting, maybe I should get more proactive with that.
+I do a bit of facepainting in the market, maybe I should get more proactive with that.

 I’m starting to make a little money with this blog, not much, enough to pay for my lovely new backpack.
 Somebody offered to pay me for help with writing their homeschool curriculum the other day.
 Maybe this is something I can explore.
 I could possibly make some sort of science based study guides, science is my subject and a lot of homeschooling Mums find it a challenge.

 If you are under 30 working and earning as you travel is pretty easy.
 Over 30s ( that’s us) have a tougher time, we can’t get working holiday visas.